subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: Passband Modulation using Quadrature Phase Shift Keying or QPSK

-The 4 values can also be plotted on the complex plane as shown above
+These 4 values can also be plotted on the complex plane as shown above

 Using this mapping the QPSK waveform can be written as:

-$$ x(t) = \sqrt{2} A [Re(a)\cos(2\pi f_c t) - Im(a)\sin(2\pi f_c t),\ \ \ 0\le t\le T $$
+$$ x(t) = \sqrt{2} A [Re(a)\cos(2\pi f_c t) - Im(a)\sin(2\pi f_c t)] = Re[\sqrt{2} A a e^{2j\pi f_c t}],\ \ \ 0\le t\le T $$

 where the complex number $a$ takes on one of the four values from the mapping above, depending upon the bits being transmitted.
-The numbers $\sqrt{2} A \Re{a}$ and $\sqrt{2} A \Im{a}$ are also referred to as the I and Q amplitudes of the signal $x(t)$.
+The numbers $\sqrt{2} A Re(a)$ and $\sqrt{2} A Im(a)$ are also referred to as the I and Q components of the signal $x(t)$ (they stand for in-phase and quadrature phase).
-Using this equations, the QPSK transmitter can be implemented as shown below:
+Using these equations, the QPSK transmitter can be implemented as shown below:

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm32.png)

 Figure: A Single Carrier based QPSK Modulator

 The figure shows that the incoming bit stream on the left is first converted to consecutively occuring pairs of bits in the Serial to Parallel Converter.
 Since 2 bits map to a single symbol, the resulting symbol rate $R_s$ is half of the bitrate $R_b$.
-The mapping from bitpairs to the imaginary number $a$ is then used to determine the Real and Complaex parts of $a$, which determine the I and Q amplitudes of signal.
+The mapping from bit pairs to the imaginary number $a$ is then used to determine the Real and Complex parts of $a$, which determine the I and Q components of signal.
 Next the baseband pulse for the signal is generated by using the Nyquist Root Raised Cosine (RRC) Filter in order to avoid Inter Symbol Interference, as discussed in the prior section.
-This is followed by multiplication of the I and Q components of the amplitude by $\cos(2\pi f_c t)$ and $\sin(2\pi f_c t)$ resepectively, in order to shift the pulse to the center frequency $f_c$.
-Finally the two compnents are added to generate the signal to be transmitted.
+This is followed by multiplication of the I and Q components of the amplitude by the carriers $\cos(2\pi f_c t)$ and $\sin(2\pi f_c t)$ resepectively, in order to shift the pulse to the center frequency $f_c$.
+Finally the two components are subtracted to generate the signal to be transmitted.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm11.png)

 Figure: A Single Carrier based QPSK De-Modulator

 A QPSK receiver is shown above.
-The incoming pulse is first multiplied by the carrier so as to shift it in frequency to the baseband, and isolate its I and Q components.
-This is followed by the receive RRC filtering, and finally sampling to recover the bits.
+The incoming waveform is first multiplied by the carrier $f_c$ so as to shift it in frequency to the baseband, and separate its I and Q components.
+This is followed by the receive RRC filtering, and finally sampling to recover the numbers $Re(a)$ and $Im(a)$, which are then mapped to one of the bit pairs.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm38.png)

 Figure: Higher Level Signal Constellation (a) QPSK (b) 8-PSK (c) 32-QAM (d) 16-QAM (e) 128-QAM

 The bitrate for a single carrier system can be increased over that of QPSK by packing more bits into a single symbol.
-This can be done by increasing the number of shapes, which can be done either by varing the phase of the carrier or its amplitude.
-As for QPSK, this can be conveniently illustrated on the complex plane, as shown in the above figure, which shows the I and Q components, for a few higher order modulations.
+This can be done by increasing the number of possible waveforms, which can be done either by varying the phase of the carrier or its amplitude.
+As for QPSK, this can be conveniently illustrated on the complex plane, as shown in the above figure, which shows the I and Q components for a few higher order modulations.
 For example 128-QAM maps 7 bits to each symbol, so that the resulting bit rate is 3.5x that of QPSK (for the same symbol rate).

 So how far can this process go, i.e., can we keep increasing the constellation size and realize greater and greater bitrates?
-It turns out that with more sophisticated  systems, it is possible to incraese it by quite a bit.
+It turns out that with more sophisticated  systems, it is possible to increase it by quite a bit.
 For example the cable modem standard DOCSIS specifies that 4096-QAM is mandatory, while 8192-QAM and 16,384-QM are optional on cable modems!
 But ultimately, this technique runs into the Shannon Channel Capacity limit $C = B\log (1+{S\over N})$, since packing more constellation points means that they will move closer and closer to each other, and at some point the noise in the channel will make it impossible to differentiate one symbol from another.
 In fact DOCSIS 3.1, which is the latest iteration of the standard, now specifies that OFDM be used instead of QAM, which allows even higher bitrates by increasing the channel bandwidth $B$ without compromising on the error performance.

 ## The Wireless Channel

 In order to understand why Single Carrier Modulation does not work very well over wireless, we first have to understand a few things about the nature of impairments that affect transmissions in this type of channel.
 There are quite a few of them, including:

 - Interference from other wireless system operating the vicinity.
-This is less of a problem in the licensed frequency bands like LTE, but even here there could be interference from neeighboring cells using the same frequency band.
+This is less of a problem in the licensed frequency bands like LTE, but even here there could be interference from neighboring cells using the same frequency band.
 - Wireless propagation related issues: As for all electromagnetic waves, the transmitted power falls off as the inverse of the square of the distance.
 But a bigger source of decrease in signal strength is the fact it is expected to penetrate one or more walls on the way to the receiver.
-Each time it does so, its power can reduce by upto two orders of magnitude.
+Each time it does so, its power can reduce by up to two orders of magnitude.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm12.png)

 Figure: Sources of Multipath Interference

 There is another more serious problem that afflicts wireless systems, that of multipath, and is illustrated in the figure above.
-Multipath is also mostly due to the fact that the transmissions encounter a lot of clutter on their way from a high transmit antenna, to the receiver that usually located at street level.
-As a result the transmitted signal bounces around from the objects in the environment, and several copies of the signal arrive at the receiver withion a few microseconds of another.
-For example the figure shows signals arriving at the handset in a moving vehicle after bouncing off one or more buildings, other vehicles in the vicinity etc. We have all come across multipath when ocassionally we hear echoes on a long ditance voice connection, or 'ghosts' on an over the air TV transmission.
+Multipath is mostly due to the fact that the transmissions encounter a lot of clutter on their way from a high transmit antenna, to the receiver that usually located at street level.
+As a result the transmitted signal bounces around from the objects in the environment, and several copies of the signal arrive at the receiver within a few microseconds of another.
+For example the figure shows signals arriving at the handset in a moving vehicle after bouncing off one or more buildings, other vehicles in the vicinity etc. We have all come across multipath when ocassionally we hear echoes on a long distance voice connection, or an on-screen visual impairment called 'ghosts' in an over the air TV transmission (in which multiple copies of objects in a scene can be seen).

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm13.png)

 Figure: Inter-Symbol Interference due to Multipath

-The addition of multiple copies of the same signal separated in time (shown in the above figure) causes a phenomenon called interference, which leads to situation where they completely cancel each other out, called destructive interference, or they can reinforce each other, called constructive interference.
+The addition of multiple copies of the same signal separated in time (shown in the above figure) leads to situation where they completely cancel each other out, called destructive interference, or they can reinforce each other, called constructive interference.
 The situation where the signals cancel each other is referred to as deep fade, and before the advent of OFDM, it plagued broadband wireless systems that were using single carrier modulation.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm40.png)

 Figure: Frequency Response of a Wireless Channel

 It is possible to plot the frequency reponse of a wireless channel, and one such plot is shown the above figure.
-We can see that the response is not uniform with frequency, but exhibits dips at various points in the spectrum.
+We can see that the response amplitude is not uniform with frequency, but exhibits dips at various points in the spectrum.
 This is precisely due to the effect of multipath propagation.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm16.jpg)

 Figure: Channel Response compared to the Signal Spectrum for Narrowband (top) and Broadband Systems (bottom)

-So why does multipath affect broadband wireless systems such as 4G more than previous generation of systems, even though they were all based on single carrier type modulation.
+So why does multipath affect broadband wireless systems more than previous generation of narrowband systems such as 2G or 3G.
 One way to understand this is by examining the channel frequency response.
 If the transmissions are of the narrowband type, then there is a good chance that their spectrum is fully contained in the flat part of the channel response, which alleviates the problem.
-However it is a broadbad channel, then there is a good chance the signal spectrum spans a larger part of the channel response spectrum, that contains one or more notches, which lead to problems.
+However if it is a broadband channel, then the (single carrier QAM) signal spectrum is much wider, and as a result it spans the part of the channel spectrum with the deep fade notches, which lead to reception problems.
 Another problem is that the channel is dynamic, especially if the receiver is moving around.
 So the loaction of the notches can contantly change during the duration of a single data session.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm39.png)

-Figure: Illustration of Interference in the Time Domain,for Narrowband Systems (top part) and Broadband Systems (bottom part)
+Figure: Illustration of Interference in the Time Domain,for Narrowband Systems (top) and Broadband Systems (bottom)

 Multipath interference can be understood more directly by examining its effect in the time domain, and this is shown in the above figure.
 It illustrates the case when the bit sequence
 100101 is transmitted using a symbol time of 10 microseconds in the top two figures and 0.1 microsecond in the bottom two figures.